Fee Protection Scheme

 If the student wishes to stop temporarily:

-- The Principal will pass the case to the Administration Manager with instructions, if any, for processing.
+- The Principal will pass the case to the Head Administration & Operation with instructions, if any, for processing.

-- The Administration Manager will attend to the various transfer matters including:
+- The Head Administration & Operation will attend to the various transfer matters including:

 - issuance of a letter to student effecting the transfer